South Fork of the John Day River Watershed

 Upstream fish migration is prevented at river mile 28 by the Izee Falls, a 45 foot tall cascading waterfall.
 The watershed above Izee Falls is referred to as the Upper South Fork of the John Day River Watershed and below is the Lower South Fork John Day Watershed.

-The mission of the Council is to: 1) maintain or improve the health of the South Fork John Day River and its uplands, tributaries, riparian areas and fish and wildlife habitat; 2) maintain and improve the long term economic stability of the region; 3) foster better understanding of the natural, cultural, and socio-economic resources of the South Fork; 4) include a broad and diverse representation of geographic and natural resource interests in the watershed; and 5) work collaboratively with people, businesses and communities to develop and carry out voluntary on-the ground watershed restoration activities.
+The mission of the Council is to maintain and enhance the health of the South Fork John Day River watershed and the long term economic stability of the region, to foster a better understanding of the multiple resources, to represent broad and diverse geographies and interests, and to work collaboratively to carry out voluntary watershed restoration activities.

 1. Education & Outreach